Leith Connections

 Foot of the Walk to Ocean Terminal

-We will build a new active travel route from the Foot of the Walk to Ocean Terminal.
+We are building a new active travel route from the Foot of the Walk to Ocean Terminal.

 • a protected cycle route